 A server is a networked computer that provides a service to other computers.
-The service provided can be file access, like in the case of a web server providing the files that constitute a website, or it can be email routing, access to printers or other peripherals, or a number of other services.
+The service provided can be file access, like in the case of an application server providing the files that constitute a website, or it can be email routing, access to printers or other peripherals, or a number of other services.

-What Is a Virtualization-Ready Server and How Is It Useful?
+What Is a Virtualized Server and How Is It Useful?

-A virtualization-ready server offers the benefits of using software to create (or “virtualize”) one or more servers using a single, physical machine.
+A virtualized server is a server that has been imaged and converted into a virtual machine.
+It offers the benefits of using software to create (or “virtualize”) one or more servers using a single, physical machine.
 Virtualizing is an economical solution, whether you use the technique yourself with your own server hardware or opt for a cloud-based solution, which we also offer at NacSpace.